-Afghanistan: PM to urge G7 leaders to step up support for refugees
+Extension of Afghanistan evacuation deadline unlikely, says Wallace

 - Published

-The prime minister is to urge world leaders to step up support for refugees fleeing the Taliban in Afghanistan when he chairs a virtual G7 meeting later.
+But the Taliban has said any extension would be a "clear violation" of its deal with the US.

-Boris Johnson will call for an increase in aid, and promise "to use every humanitarian and diplomatic lever" to protect human rights in the country.
+Prime Minister Boris Johnson is expected to ask US President Joe Biden for an extension of the 31 August deadline when he chairs a virtual G7 meeting this afternoon.

-He is also expected to ask President Joe Biden to extend the 31 August deadline for withdrawing US troops.
+Mr Johnson will also call for an increase in aid and promise "to use every humanitarian and diplomatic lever" to protect human rights in the country.

 The UK, France and Germany have all raised the possibility of US forces staying beyond the end of August to continue the airlift, and reports suggest Mr Biden will decide within the next 24 hours whether to push back the deadline.

-However, a Pentagon spokesman said the US's focus remained "getting this done by the end of the month".
+However, a Pentagon spokesman said America's focus remained "getting this done by the end of the month".

-And the Taliban has told the BBC that any extension would be a "clear violation" of an agreed deal.
+The UK has evacuated around 8,600 people from Kabul since 14 August, including more than 2,000 people in the last 24 hours, Mr Wallace said.

-More than 7,000 people have now been flown out of Kabul on RAF flights since 13 August - but UK ministers have been clear that British forces in Kabul cannot stay once the Americans have left.
+But ministers have been clear that British forces in Kabul cannot stay once the US has left.

-The UK and US say they will work together to allow eligible people to leave when the current phase of the operation ends.
+Asked if there was any chance the 31 August deadline for US troops to leave could be extended, the defence secretary said: "I wish we had more time.
+I think at the moment it is unlikely."

-Following a joint phone call on Monday, No 10 said the prime minister and the US president had committed to "driving international action" to stabilise the situation, support the Afghan people and "work towards an inclusive and representative Afghan government".
+"We have to plan on 31 August being the last moment.
+Every day we get after that would be a big bonus," he told BBC Breakfast.

 The Taliban's swift takeover of Afghanistan has shocked its people and the world.
 It happened after foreign forces announced their withdrawal following a deal between the US and the Taliban, two decades after American-led forces removed the militants from power in 2001.